Raúl González Tuñón

 Raúl González Tuñón (29 March 1905 – 14 August 1974) was an Argentine poet and writer from Buenos Aires.
 He also worked as a journalist, notably for the journal Crítica, and was known for his social activism and his socialist beliefs.
 He was a great friend of the Chilean poet and Nobel laureate Pablo Neruda.
 His first book of poetry, El violín del diablo, was published by the well-known Buenos Aires publishing house Editorial Gleizer in 1926, and Gleizer then published many of his later works.

+He also wrote at least one poem about the militant anarchist, Buenaventura Durruti.